Tony Gilroy

 Anthony Joseph Gilroy (born September 11, 1956) is an American screenwriter, director, and producer.
 He wrote the screenplays of The Bourne Identity (2002), The Bourne Supremacy (2004), and The Bourne Ultimatum (2007), the first three films in the Bourne film franchise, and wrote and directed the fourth film of the franchise, The Bourne Legacy (2012), as well as Michael Clayton (2007) and Duplicity (2009).

 He received Academy Award nominations for Best Director and the Best Original Screenplay for Michael Clayton.
 After co-writing the Star Wars film Rogue One (2016), for which he directed uncredited reshoots, he became the creator, showrunner, head writer and executive producer of its prequel series Andor (2022–2025) on Disney+.

-Personal life
+Early life

 Gilroy was born in Manhattan, New York City, the son of Ruth Dorothy (née Gaydos), a sculptor and writer, and Frank D. Gilroy, an award-winning playwright, director, and movie producer.
 He is the brother of screenwriter Dan Gilroy and editor John Gilroy.
 Through his father, he is of Italian, Irish and German descent.
 He has two children, Sam and Kathryn, and is married to Susan Gilroy.